syl22-00/pocketsphinx.js/README.md

 * `folders` is an array of pairs where the second element is the name of the folder to create and the first element is where this folder should be created in.
 * `files` is an array of triplets.
 The first element is the folder on the virtual file system where the virtual file will be created, the second element is the name of the virtual file and the third element is the actual raw file to add, with a path relative the the location of `recognizer.js`.

 The example given above adds the Chinese acoustic model provided by CMU Sphinx.
 If the URL of `recognizer.js` is `https://example.com/pocketsphinx/js/recognizer.js`, URLs of the models' binary files are `https://example.com/pocketsphinx/zh_broadcastnews_ptm256_8000/means`, etc. Then the model can be loaded with parameters `["-hmm", "zh_broadcastnews_ptm256_8000"]`.
+You can see an example of that in the attached live web app, with `kws.txt` and `kws.dict`.

 ## 4.4 Using `CallbackManager`